-Biological sampling program - Fifty-fish samples are collected from commercial catches throughout the range of the fishery (Maine-New Jersey) and the fishing season, and processed to determine size, age, sex, and sexual maturity.
+Biological sampling program - Samples of 50 fish each are collected from commercial catches throughout the range of the fishery (Maine-New Jersey) and the fishing season, and processed to determine size, age, sex, and sexual maturity.
 This program also collects samples from the mackerel fishery for the National Marine Fisheries Service.

 Incidental catch program - DMR staff conducts incidental catch surveys for vessels directly targeting Atlantic Herring and landing at major New England Ports.
 Confidential data are then analyzed, summarized, and then passed on to managers, in aggregate form, for development of management measures for the targeted herring fishery.
-Additionally, biological samples are taken for other incidental species (e.g. River Herring, Shad, Menhaden, and others) upon request.
+Additionally, biological samples are taken for other incidental species (e.g. river herring, American shad, menhaden, and others) upon request.

-Herring stock assessment and management - DMR scientists participate in all aspects of interstate and federal management for Atlantic herring including ASMFC/NMFS stock assessments, Plan Development Team, and Advisory Panel, and Management Board.
+Herring stock assessment and management - DMR scientists participate in all aspects of interstate and federal management for Atlantic herring including ASMFC/NMFS stock assessments, Plan Development Team, Advisory Panel, and Management Board.